Algebraic-Programming/ALP/README.md

 in the following.
 These assume that the user has installed ALP/GraphBLAS in a dedicated directory via `make install`.

-## Running ALP algorithms as a standalone executables
+## Running ALP algorithms as a standalone executable

 ### Implementation